nswarm/protox/README.md

 #### `indent` Helper for Partials

-There's a small bug in the template library that does not respect callsite indentation in [partials](https://handlebarsjs.com/guide/partials.html), e.g. `{{> other_template_name}}`. idlx contains a workaround helper for this feature that can be used like so:
+There's a small bug in the template library that does not respect callsite indentation in [partials](https://handlebarsjs.com/guide/partials.html), e.g. `{{> other_template_name}}`. protox contains a workaround helper for this feature that can be used like so:
 ```handlebars
 {{#indent 4}}
 {{> package_tree_node}}